 I currently have three criteria, Revenue, Sales Person and Payment Date, but I can include as many criteria as I want.
 I'll then close the bracket, and press Enter to finish.
 And this tells me the total revenue contributed by Baines.

 Now let's add some more criteria, starting with the payment date.
 So let's say we want to find out the revenue Baines contributed in the first half of the year.
 So let's say the payment date is less than the first of July, 2012.

 And as you can see, the DSUM value updates accordingly.

-The field can actually be anyone of the headers, so I'll select the same one, and the criteria are the same six cells as before.
+The field can actually be any one of the headers, so I'll select the same one, and the criteria are the same six cells as before.
 I'll close the bracket, and press Enter to complete.
 And this tells me that Baines sold five transactions in the first half of the year above $20 thousand in value.